by Luke Wayne

-The idea that these verses are meant to encourage imposing a coercive socio-economic political system and to forcedly redistribute the wealth of believers and unbelievers alike throughout all of secular society is patently absurd on its face.
-Any honest reading of this text makes it clear that what is described here is not a form of Christian taxation and welfare.
+The idea that these verses are meant to encourage imposing a coercive socio-economic, political system and to forcedly redistribute the wealth of believers and unbelievers alike throughout all of secular society is patently absurd on its face.
+Any honest reading of this text makes it clear that it is not prescribing a form of taxation and welfare.
 The Apostles did not demand or require the property of the brethren (much less the property of those outside the faith in the broader society).
-These men and woman didn't do what they did because they were required to.
+These men and woman didn't sell their possessions and give to the needy due to the cold force of some penalty or the imposition of a top-down mandate.
 They did so because they were "of one heart and mind."
 They were freely and voluntarily giving up what they had to meet the needs of their fellow Christians.
 The Apostle Paul would later write 2 Corinthians 9 instructing the church on the matter of giving to relieve the saints who were in need.
 There he wrote:

 "Each person should do as he has decided in his heart—not reluctantly or out of necessity, for God loves a cheerful giver," (2 Corinthians 9:7)